jp-sheehan/squ1d/readme.md

 code.
 For simulations which utilize species specific cross section data the folder `CrossSectionData/` is also necessary with the desired cross sections.

+### 6.1.
+Flux
+To run SQu1D from a batch script, use a [Torque][flux-torque] PBS file.
+An example as been provided in runPIC_flux_default.pbs.
+Be sure to change the default information.
+The following modules are required to run the binary:
+1.  intel/16.0.3
+2.  openmpi/1.10.2/intel/16.0.3
+3.  mkl/11.3.3

 <a name="references"></a>
 ## 6. References